epage/epage.github.io/blog/blog/toml-09.md

 Like `rustc`, we wanted to allow `toml` to report as many errors as possible, not just the first.

-The core of error recovery is that all errors reported through a [`&mut dyn ErrorReport`] parameter.
+The core of error recovery is that all errors reported through a [`&mut dyn ErrorSink`] parameter.
 The caller can choose whether they collected into a `()`, [`Option<ParseError>`], [`Vec<ParseError>`], or something else entirely.
 This was another important reason to avoid backtracking because we didn't want to have to revert errors that had been reported.